OmniFusion: Simultaneous Multilingual Multimodal Translations via Modular Fusion: Abstract

 \section{Abstract}

-There has been significant progress in open-source text-only translation large language models (LLMs) with better language coverage and quality.
-However, these models can be only used in cascaded pipelines for speech translation (ST), performing automatic speech recognition first followed by translation.
-This introduces additional latency, which is particularly critical in simultaneous ST (SimulST), and prevents the model from exploiting multimodal context, such as images, which can aid disambiguation.
-Pretrained multimodal foundation models (MMFMs) already possess strong perception and reasoning capabilities across multiple modalities, but generally lack the multilingual coverage and specialized translation performance of dedicated translation LLMs.
-To build an effective multimodal translation system, we propose an end-to-end approach that fuses MMFMs with translation LLMs.
-We introduce a novel fusion strategy that connects hidden states from multiple layers of a pretrained MMFM to a translation LLM, enabling joint end-to-end training.
-The resulting model, OmniFusion, built on Omni 2.5-7B as the MMFM and SeedX PPO-7B as the translation LLM, can perform speech-to-text, speech-and-image-to-text, and text-and-image-to-text translation.
-Experiments demonstrate that OmniFusion effectively leverages both audio and visual inputs, achieves a 1-second latency reduction in SimulST compared to cascaded pipelines and also improves the overall translation quality\footnote{Code is available at \url{https://github.com/saikoneru/OmniFusion}}.
+Open-source text-only translation Large Language Models (LLMs) have rapidly improved in multilingual coverage and translation quality, but their unimodal design limits their applicability to multimodal translation.
+In speech translation (ST), they typically operate in cascaded pipelines with automatic speech recognition followed by translation, introducing additional latency particularly for simultaneous ST (SimulST) and they cannot exploit visual context for disambiguation in either speech or caption translation.
+In contrast, pretrained multimodal foundation models (MMFMs) provide strong cross-modal perception and reasoning but lack the multilingual depth and translation performance of specialized translation LLMs.
+We introduce OmniFusion, a unified architecture that combines a multimodal foundation model with a translation-specialized LLM through a lightweight gated fusion module.
+Built with Qwen2.5-Omni-7B as the MMFM and Seed-X-PPO-7B as the translation LLM, OmniFusion supports speech-to-text, speech-and-image-to-text, and text-and-image-to-text translation within a single architecture.
+Experiments show that OmniFusion effectively leverages audio and visual cues and reduces SimulST latency by one second compared to cascaded pipelines while maintaining competitive translation quality.\footnote{Code is attached as a zip file.}